Coke Zero Packaging

 Coca-Cola: A Global Giant in Branding

-Few companies embody global branding and brand identity like Coca-Cola.
-From its iconic red can to its timeless contour bottle, Coca-Cola is studied in design schools and retail magazines as a benchmark in consumer relevance.
-But even the world’s most recognisable brand must continually innovate.
+Few companies embody global branding and consumer relevance like Coca-Cola.
+From its iconic red can to its timeless contour bottle, Coca-Cola is studied in design schools and retail magazines as a benchmark for excellence.
+Even the world’s most recognisable brand, however, must continually innovate.

 Innovation is part of Coca-Cola’s DNA.
-As Retail World and Inside FMCG note, Coca-Cola treats innovation in packaging design and brand identity as critical drivers of market share.
-Australia, in particular, has often been used as a test market for Coca-Cola innovation — a way to trial new product development (NPD) before launching into global or northern hemisphere markets.
+As Retail World and Inside FMCG note, packaging design and brand identity are critical drivers of market share.
+In Australia, Coca-Cola often uses the market as a testbed for innovation, trialling new product development before rolling out globally.
+Our Coke Zero packaging design refreshed the iconic look, combining bold visuals and modern cues while respecting the brand’s heritage and shelf impact.

 That was exactly the case with Coca-Cola Zero.